0000mz/0000mz/README.md

 ### Hi there 👋

+My name is Muiz and  I am enthusiastic about building video software and games. :)

 <!--
 **0000mz/0000mz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.